Here is a brief history of the computers I've had the pleasure of knowing.

 About 1985 I got my first Mac, the Fat Mac and I started programming it immediately.
 I got the first version of Inside Macintosh which was the version that looked like a phonebook.

-I first started using Sun machines while at SRI and now of course I use them all of the time.
+I first started using Sun machines while at SRI and enjoyed using them for the 18 years I was at Sun.

-I've recently had to admit that the Mac is not long for this world and that I have to move to the Windows/Intel platform.
+I found I had to move from the Mac to Windows/Intel.
 When I decided I needed a new laptop, there was nothing available from Apple that I liked and the choices in the Wintel world are quite impressive.
 I ended up with the Digital HiNote Ultra II laptop (133MZ Pentium, 48MB memory, 1.2G disk) and I've been pretty pleased with it.
 The only regret is that by buying one of the less popular brands, it is difficult to find hardware accessories for it.
 And Win95 isn't that bad.
+I continued buying Windows laptops and desktops for many years.